Italy approves reform decree to unlock EU Recovery funds - Up News Info

 In the simplification package, which Draghi had initially promised the EU would be adopted by May 20, some measures make it simpler to authorize new renewable energy projects such as small solar facilities.

-Others aim to accelerate ultra-fast connectivity across the country, with one reducing to 90 days from six months the time it takes to authorize installation of antennas for telephone and digital networks.
+Others aim to accelerate ultra-fast connectivity across the country, with one reducing to 90 days from six months the time it takes to authorize the installation of fixed and mobile telephony equipment.

 A main point of contention with trade unions regarded plans to make it easier for firms that win public tenders to issue sub-contracts to carry out the projects.
 Unions said this would lead to lower wages and exploitation of workers.

-The cabinet finally decided to raise the threshold allowed for subcontracted work to 50% of the value of a tender, from the previous ceiling of 40%, but on a temporary basis until Oct.
-31.
+The cabinet finally decided to raise until Oct.
+31 the threshold allowed for subcontracted work to 50% of the value of a tender, from the current ceiling of 40%.

+After that date the threshold will be lifted altogether, meaning all work can be subcontracted.
+The government promised future measures to strengthen guarantees for workers and prevent the potential involvement of organized crime groups.

 ($1 = 0.8219 euros) (Editing by Frances Kerry)